-Gentry served on the Academy of Oncology Nurse & Patient Navigators (AONN+) Leadership Council in 2016, and founded a local navigator network (LNN) in the Dallas/Fort Worth area, the North Texas Regional Local Navigator Network in 2013.
-Gentry currently serves on the AONN+ Conference Planning Committee.
+Ms Gentry served on the AONN+ Leadership Council in 2016, and founded the local AONN+ chapter in the Dallas/Fort Worth area in 2013.
+She is a current chapter member of the Oncology Nursing Society and North Texas AONN+, and currently serves on the national AONN+ National Conference Planning team.
 She has worked over the past several years to elevate the relevance and define the role of the oncology nurse navigator within the community hospital setting.
-Gentry’s focus is on building processes and defining outcomes that will enable nurse navigators to work as part of an integrated care team.
+Her focus is on building processes and defining outcomes that will enable nurse navigators to work as part of an integrated care team.

-In addition, Gentry is collaborating with a multidisciplinary team to address the psychosocial oncology needs of cancer survivors, serving as a co-investigator for a qualitative research study focusing on survivorship quality of life.
+In addition, Ms Gentry is collaborating with a multidisciplinary team to address the psychosocial oncology needs of cancer survivors, serving as a co-investigator for a qualitative research study focusing on survivorship quality of life.